mhmmds7313/phishing-investigation/incident-report.md

 A phishing email was delivered to a user containing a malicious RAR archive disguised as a business invoice.
 When extracted and executed, the embedded executable established persistence on the victim machine, beaconed to external infrastructure for geolocation data, and exfiltrated system information to an attacker-controlled email address using the "VIP Recovery" malware family.

-The attacker used a compromised legitimate domain (`uyumelektrik.com`) to send the initial email, making it appear trustworthy.
+The attacker used a compromised legitimate domain (uyumelektrik.com) to send the initial email, making it appear trustworthy.
 The malware used Telegram's API as a command-and-control channel, blending malicious traffic with legitimate HTTPS activity.

+What stood out most during analysis was the speed.
+From the moment the malware executed to the moment data left the network was 17 seconds.
+There was no window for a human to intervene.

 ---